Introduction

 1namespace App\Utilities;2 3class MyClass4{5 public function myMethod()6 {7 echo __CLASS__;8 }9}

-Calling the myMethod
+Calling the myMethod method would output: MyClass.

-in a Parent Class
+Using __CLASS__ in a Parent Class

-constant will return the name of the class where it is written.
-This means if you are using __CLASS__
+Similar to the __METHOD__ magic constant, the __CLASS__ constant will return the name of the class where it is written.
+This means if you are using __CLASS__ in a parent class the parent class' name will be used rather than the child class'.

-For example, let's say you have a parent class called App\Utilities\ParentClass
+For example, let's say you have a parent class called App\Utilities\ParentClass:

 1namespace App\Utilities;2 3class ParentClass4{5 public function myMethod()6 {7 echo __CLASS__;8 }9}

-And you have a child class called App\Utilities\ChildClass
+And you have a child class called App\Utilities\ChildClass that extends the App\Utilities\ParentClass class:

 1namespace App\Utilities;2 3class ChildClass extends ParentClass4{5 // ...6}

-Calling the (new ChildClass())->myMethod()
+Calling the (new ChildClass())->myMethod() method would output: App\Utilities\ParentClass.

-in a Trait
+Using __CLASS__ in a Trait

-constant is used inside a trait, it will return the name of the class that is using the trait.
+If the __CLASS__ constant is used inside a trait, it will return the name of the class that is using the trait.

-For example, let's say you have a trait called MyTrait
+For example, let's say you have a trait called MyTrait:

 1namespace App\Utilities;2 3trait MyTrait4{5 public function myMethod()6 {7 echo __CLASS__;8 }9}

-And you have a class called MyClass
+And you have a class called MyClass that uses the MyTrait trait:

 1namespace App\Utilities;2 3class MyClass4{5 use MyTrait;6}

-Calling the (new MyClass())->myMethod()
+Calling the (new MyClass())->myMethod() method would output: App\Utilities\MyClass.

 MyClass::class

-magic constant returns the fully qualified class name of a class.
+The ::class magic constant returns the fully qualified class name of a class.

 This is the magic constant that I find myself using the most, especially in Laravel applications.
 It's particularly useful when you're working with class names as strings.

-Say you have the following class, App\Utilities\MyClass
+Say you have the following class, App\Utilities\MyClass:

 1namespace App\Utilities;2 3class MyClass4{5 // ...6}

-Calling App\Utilities\MyClass::class
+Calling App\Utilities\MyClass::class would output: App\Utilities\MyClass.

-Using ::class
+Using ::class in Laravel

 If you're a Laravel developer, you'll have seen this constant used before for things like defining routes and model relationships.

-For example, to define a web route in Laravel, you might do something like this in your routes/web.php
+For example, to define a web route in Laravel, you might do something like this in your routes/web.php file:

-Notice how we're using the ::class
+Notice how we're using the ::class constant to reference the UserController class which would give us App\Http\Controllers\UserController.

 Similarly, when defining relationships in Laravel models, you might do something like this:

-1namespace App\Models;23use Illuminate\Database\Eloquent\Model;4use Illuminate\Database\Eloquent\Relations\HasMany;56class User extends Model7{8 public function posts(): HasMany9 {10 return $this->hasMany(Post::class);11 }12}
+app/Models/User.php 1namespace App\Models; 2 3use Illuminate\Database\Eloquent\Model; 4use Illuminate\Database\Eloquent\Relations\HasMany; 5 6class User extends Model 7{ 8 public function posts(): HasMany 9 {10 return $this->hasMany(Post::class);11 }12}

-constant to get the fully-qualified name of the Post
+In the above example, we're using the ::class constant to get the fully-qualified name of the Post model class which would give us App\Models\Post.

 __TRAIT__

-magic constant returns the fully-qualified name of the trait in which it is used.
+The __TRAIT__ magic constant returns the fully-qualified name of the trait in which it is used.

 If it's used outside a trait, it will return an empty string.